-Effective July 1, 2010, vehicles, boats and aircraft purchased in British Columbia at a private sale are subject to a 12% tax on designated property.
-Tax on designated property also applies to specified motor vehicles purchased at a private sale in another province and then brought into British Columbia.
+A 12% provincial tax on designated property (TDP) applies to vehicles, boats and aircraft purchased at a private sale in British Columbia.
+The TDP also applies to vehicles purchased at a private sale in another province and then brought or sent into British Columbia.